-(CNN) -- Here's an in-depth look at the life of world renowned primatologist and conservationist Jane Goodall.
+Here’s a look at the life of world-renowned primatologist, activist and conservationist Jane Goodall.

 Birth place: London, England

 Marriages: Derek Bryceson (1975-1980, his death); Hugo van Lawick (March 28, 1964-1974, divorced)